 Progressive Web Apps (PWAs) provide the opportunities for Magento merchants to achieve the best site performance possible.
 It empowers businesses to make changes and remove barrier so they can deliver a fast & engaging mobile experience.
 With speed and capabilities of a native app, PWA allows shoppers to complete their task quicker and therefore are easier to convert.

-While PWAs are quickly growing in popularity, there are a variety of tools that developers can utilize to create a better PWA experience.
-In this post, we’ll explore the best tools to build Progressive Web App (PWA) for Magento.
+While PWAs are quickly growing in popularity, there are a variety of tools that developers can utilize to create a better PWA experience for Magento.

 React is well-suited for large web applications, due to its high level of simplicity and flexibility.
 It provides a fast and efficient way to create rich, engaging progressive web apps for your Magento store, with a focus on user interface.
 Plus, PWAs created using the framework are SEO-friendly to ensure maximum online visibility for your Magento store.
 React has earned great credibility among top corporations like Facebook, Instagram, Twitter, Paypal, Airbnb,.. as the core part of their front-end development.